Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Design and components of the scintillation tracker

 \subsubsection{Wavelength-shifting fiber}

-The scintillation light from the bar is collected and transported through wavelength-shifting fibers, Kuraray Y11(200).
-The diameter of the fibers is \SI{1}{\mm}.
-They are placed on the groove of each scintillator bar and glued using an optical cement (ELJEN TECHNOLOGY, EJ-500 A/B).
+The scintillation light from the bar is collected and transported through a wavelength-shifting fiber, Kuraray Y11(200).
+The diameter of the fiber is \SI{1}{\mm} and the attenuation length is longer than \SI{3.5}{\m}.
+It is placed on the groove of each scintillator bar and glued using an optical cement.